techservicesillinois/aws-enterprise-vpc/README.md

          replacing 'uiuc-tech-services-sandbox' with the friendly name of your AWS account.

-    2. Use AWS CLI to create the chosen bucket (replacing 'FIXME') and enable versioning:
+    3. Use AWS CLI to create the chosen bucket (replacing 'FIXME') and enable versioning:

            aws s3api create-bucket --create-bucket-configuration LocationConstraint=us-east-2 \
              --bucket FIXME
            aws s3api put-bucket-versioning --versioning-configuration Status=Enabled \
              --bucket FIXME

-    3. Use AWS CLI to create a DynamoDB table for state locking called 'terraform' (this name does _not_ need to be globally unique):
+    4. Use AWS CLI to create a DynamoDB table for state locking, called "terraform" (this name does _not_ need to be globally unique):

            aws dynamodb create-table --region us-east-2 --table-name terraform \
              --attribute-definitions AttributeName=LockID,AttributeType=S \
              --key-schema AttributeName=LockID,KeyType=HASH \
              --provisioned-throughput ReadCapacityUnits=1,WriteCapacityUnits=1

   * your own copy of the sample environment code, in your own source control repository, **customized** to reflect your AWS account and the specific subnets and other components you want your VPC to comprise.
-(Note that you do _not_ need your own copy of the modules.)

     Download the [latest release of this repository](https://github.com/cites-illinois/aws-enterprise-vpc/releases/latest) to use as a starting point.

+    Note that you do _not_ need your own copy of the module code; the [module source paths](https://www.terraform.io/docs/modules/sources.html) specified in the example environments point directly to this online repository.

 **At minimum, you must edit the values marked with '#FIXME' comments in the following files**:
    * in `global/terraform.tfvars`: